X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 location, and it clears (resets) those bits after the test.

-First, TRB performs a logical AND between the memory address specified and the Accmulator.
+First, TRB performs a logical AND between the memory address specified and the Accumulator.
 If the result of the AND is zero, the **z** flag will be set.

-Second, TRB clears bits in the memory value based on the bit mask in the accmulator.
+Second, TRB clears bits in the memory value based on the bit mask in the accumulator.
 Any bit that is 1 in .A will be changed to 0 in memory.

 So to _clear_ a bit in a memory value, set that value to 1 in .A, like this: